HYPERLITE DAY SALE丨UP TO $120 OFF

 • DLC Premium + Controls: $185 - $320 per fixture.

-In many jurisdictions, the rebate for a DLC Premium fixture with integrated occupancy sensors can cover up to 100% of the unit cost, effectively making the hardware "free" after the first year of energy savings.
+In specific high-incentive jurisdictions, the rebate for a DLC Premium fixture with integrated occupancy sensors can offset a significant portion of the unit cost, dramatically reducing the initial CAPEX barrier.

 LED High Bay lights in a high‑ceiling warehouse with tablet displaying lighting layout and beam patterns